Aleph Zero Blog

 Technology

-The bug bounty program has been designed with the help of Immunefi to reward white-hat hackers who will assist us in finding the weaknesses that can hinder Aleph Zero’s development.
+The bug bounty program has been designed with the help of Immunefi to reward white-hat hackers who will assist us in improving Aleph Zero’s robustness.
 These invaluable insights will permit us to build a more secure network and safeguard both the Aleph Zero blockchain and its user base.

 Rewards by threat level

 Rewards are distributed according to their perceived harmfulness based on the Immunefi Vulnerability Severity Classification System V2.1.
-This 5-level scale identifies key vulnerabilities for websites/apps, smart contracts, and blockchains/DLTs, focusing on the impact of the threat.
+This 5-level scale identifies key vulnerabilities for blockchains/DLTs, focusing on the impact of the threat.

 Blockchain/DLT